Tuesday, October 30, 2012

 "No. Just those 3 ingredients."
 With that he disappears into the crowd.

 I was unprepared.
 I was skeptical.
-How can 3 ingredients and no eggs create "the best pumpkin muffins"?
-He didn't even tell me how long to cook the muffins.
+How can three ingredients and no eggs create "the best pumpkin muffins"?
+He didn't even tell me how long to cook the muffins nor how high to set the oven temperature.
 Or did he?
 I don't remember.
 My mind was reeling.

-The Mart-of-Wal is where I suspected the 3 ingredients may be tracked down.
-The pumpkin pack and the cake mix were easily acquired.
-My hand was on the bag of Hershey's when almost too late I was aware it was a decoy!
+The Mart-of-Wal is where I suspected the three ingredients may be tracked down.
+The 100% pumpkin pack, now culturally referred to as pumpkin puree, and the cake mix were easily acquired.
+However, my hand was on the bag of Hershey's when almost too late I was aware it was a decoy!
 Not cinnamon, but chocolate chips.
 This could have derailed the entire operation.
+Now, that some years have passed, I have discovered the Amazon.
+Therein, these 3 ingredients may be tracked down.
+There, too, the illusive gluten is freed and may be spotted with a keen eye.

 Once I've retreated to the seclusion of my kitchen, it is only then I dare to open the packages and proceed with the suspicious orders, "Empty all three into a bowl and mix together."
 The mix is thick...too thick, I think.
 But, I proceed as directed and prepare the mammoth-muffin tin with a spray of Baker's Joy and a coating of cinnamon sugar in each cup.
-With the oven preheated to 350 degrees, I decide to bake the batter for 30 minutes. <Ding> The center of the muffins are jiggly.
+With the oven preheated to 350 degrees, I decide to bake the batter for 30 minutes.
+The center of the muffins are jiggly.
 Not good.
-The decision is made to add an additional 15 minutes to the baking time. <Ding> When the toothpick test helps to determine the pumpkin muffins are almost ready, they are baked for 10-ish minutes longer.
+The decision is made to add an additional 15 minutes to the baking time due to the overly large size of muffins.
+When the toothpick test helps to determine the pumpkin muffins are almost ready, they are baked for 10-ish minutes longer.
+This extra gut-wrenching time could have been avoided by using the smaller muffin tin.

 The ticking of the clock seems to slow and echo in my head.
 I can't wait.
-I must know if what the operative divulged is true.
-I split the muffin down the center and inspect the inside.
+I must know if what the operative divulged to me at church is true.
+I split the muffin down the center to inspect the inside.
 So far, so good.
 I inhale the still warm, cinnamony heart.
 My mouth waters and pulse quickens.
 Now, for the end-all and be-all...the taste.

 With that one muffin, I understood...I must have another.